 Sebastian saw this Jeep with a popular hood ornament, and chrome trim on the grille slots, in Montenegro.
 This may also be the only 3B I've seen with chrome hood blocks.

-Besides unique Jeep accessories, Colombia is the only country to have produced a detailed scale model CJ-3B, part of the "Cars We Love in Colombia" series.
+Besides unique Jeep accessories, Colombia was one of the first places to sell a detailed scale model CJ-3B, part of the "Cars We Love in Colombia" series.

 Sebastian's father Gustavo has a CJ-3A in Antioquia.
 "This 3A has been in my family for 18 years, and we have many good memories around it.
 Willys in Colombia are part of our lives, childhood, and hopefully future.
 I am not sure if there is another country where these cars mean so much... the fabric of our lives!"